lensapp/lens/docs/extensions/get-started/anatomy.md

 ## Webpack configuation

-The following webpack `externals` are provided by `Lens` and must be used (when available) to make sure that the versions of that are used are in sync.
+The following webpack `externals` are provided by `Lens` and must be used (when available) to make sure that the versions used are in sync.

 | Package            | webpack external syntax     | Lens versions | Available in Main | Available in Renderer |
 | ------------------ | --------------------------- | ------------- | ----------------- | --------------------- |